On pregnancy, childbirth, breastfeeding, and caring for a newborn during wartime.

 Family Care Centers, Mother and Newborn Health Care

-Family Care Center (Tipat Halav) Services
+Family care center (Tipat Halav) operations

-Service is available in Hebrew, English, Arabic, Russian, and French.
+The service is available in Hebrew, English, Arabic, Russian, and French.

-More information about the Tipat Halav hotline
+More information about the Tipat Halav phone hotline

-Groups are held in Hebrew and Arabic.
+The groups are held in Hebrew and Arabic.

 More information and registration for Tiponet groups

-- Use disposable ear protection
+- Use of a disposable mask

-- Use protective eyewear
+- Use of protective eyewear